s1tishlinux/python-mle-setup/README.md

 ---

-## 🔍 How to Verify Everything is Working
+## 🔍 6.How to Verify Everything is Working

 1. Open the folder in VS Code.
 2. Make changes to Python file and save.